 Speaking on the ‘Promotions’ page in particular, while its great that they openly address T&Cs, to throw them out through 88 lines of text is really counter-intuitive.

 After putting the Silk Bingo website through its paces, it’s pretty clear that it needs polishing if it really wants to be seen as the complete package.

 We believe that live chat support is a must for any online bingo platform in 2016, so you can only imagine our disappointment when we discovered that this is missing at Silk Bingo.
 What makes matters worse is the fact that the support options aren’t clearly displayed on screen either.

 That being said, they do make up for this somewhat through a selection of other customer support methods.
 This includes an extensive FAQ page, 24/7 phone and email support, and even a dedicated VIP player’s hotline.

 Bonuses and promotions are a pillar of stability within the online bingo realm, as practically every site has them.
 While freebies are great, they are pretty lacklustre at Silk Bingo, something you wouldn’t expect given the brand’s high-class image.
-After registering, your first £10 deposit will be topped up with £50 in bonus funds.
+After registering, your first £10 deposit will be topped up with £50 in bonus funds and 50 free spins